Deploy Anyscale on Kubernetes

 - Some optimization features for accelerated cluster startup aren't available.

-If you don't have access to desired Anyscale features, your admin might have deployed the Anyscale operator without required resources, networking, or permissions.
+If you don't have access to desired Anyscale features, your admin might have deployed the Anyscale operator without the required resources, networking, or permissions.
 Contact Anyscale support to troubleshoot your deployment.

 Baseline deploy for EKS and GKE

-CLI command to configure an Anyscale cloud against an existing EKS or GKE cluster.
+You can use the anyscale cloud setup CLI command to configure an Anyscale cloud against an existing EKS or GKE cluster.
 This flow results in a working baseline configuration of Anyscale on EKS or GKE, but further configuration is necessary to unlock some features.
 For example, Anyscale doesn't configure shared storage during this flow.

 After initial setup, you can customize your deployment by updating the Helm chart and upgrading the Anyscale operator.
 Some customizations might also require updates to resources in the cloud provider account, IAM permissions, or configurations for your Anyscale cloud.
 See Configure the Helm chart for the Anyscale operator.

-CLI flow for Kubernetes is in beta.
+The anyscale cloud setup CLI flow for Kubernetes is in beta.
 Anyscale recommends this flow for self-service onboarding for customers new to configuring EKS or GKE for Anyscale.

 Clouds deployed and configured using this flow are production-ready and eligible for support.
-All features available for Anyscale on GKE or EKS are available regardless of whether you start your deployment with anyscale cloud setup
+All features available for Anyscale on GKE or EKS are available regardless of whether you start your deployment with anyscale cloud setup or anyscale cloud register.

-If you're installing the Anyscale operator to a Kubernetes environment that is highly customized, you might need to use the anyscale cloud register
+If you're installing the Anyscale operator to a Kubernetes environment that is highly customized, you might need to use the anyscale cloud register command and configure your Helm chart manually to install the Anyscale operator.
+See Deploy Anyscale to your Kubernetes cluster.

-flow focuses on getting you to a functional baseline state quickly, then letting you customize your deployment to meet additional needs.
+The anyscale cloud setup flow focuses on getting you to a functional baseline state quickly, then letting you customize your deployment to meet additional needs.
 You should plan to customize your Kubernetes environment and Anyscale cloud configurations before moving to production.
 You can use this flow to test your configuration in an isolated environment, then using your customized Helm chart values to install the Anyscale operator in your production Kubernetes environment.

 Requirements

-to configure ingress for the Anyscale operator in your Kubernetes cluster.
+This flow installs ingress-nginx to configure ingress for the Anyscale operator in your Kubernetes cluster.
 Ingress is required to support features such as dashboards and Anyscale services.

-If you need to use a gateway to control ingress, don't use anyscale cloud setup
+If you need to use a gateway to control ingress, don't use anyscale cloud setup.

 - EKS